 We must seek the sun.
 We must exist among flowers.
 We must pull them near us, put them on us.

 Of particular flowers, we each have our favorite.
 Wordsworth wrote that chrysanthemums appeared in his mind when he had a heart full of pleasure.
-Coleridge mused on the forget-me-not, Neruda on the gillyflower.
-George Washington planted flowering trees like peach and cherry (for their practicality), and Thomas Jefferson liked native plants like the flowering dogwood.
-According to my gardening magazines, British gardeners prefer bright, bold pompom-like styles of dahlias and peonies.
-2
+Coleridge mused on the forget-me-not, Neruda paid homage to the gillyflower.1

 For my own company, gather the stalks, those tall, leggy, asymmetrical glads, asphodels, lilies, and crocosmia.
-Reaching sunwards, bending towards earth.
+Reaching sunwards and bending towards earth.
 I keep them nearby, precious items of meaning and power.

 We passed the flower market on the way.
 How right it is to love flowers and the greenery of pines and ivy and hawthorn hedges: they have been with us from the very beginning.

 Van Gogh wrote often of his deep love of nature and thought it was the way to understand art.
-He sought it out especially in cities.
 I wonder what he’d think of gardens today.
-Slowly, they are changing from being places to rest our eyes on colorful things to areas that engage our senses, overhauling them from tedious electronics and carpeted cement.
-Places that understand the importance of walking about.

 Flowers are a safe witness to our life because flowers are life.
 Striving towards that sun.
 Abundant and thriving, satisfying our penchant for symmetry, efficiency, elegance, color.
-They are humble, gentle, and “open to receive.”
-It is fitting—like Manet, Matisse, Churchill—that we surround ourselves near death with abundant life.
+As physicist Richard Feynman famously noted, understanding the beauty of a flower begins with understanding the flower itself.

 Allen Ginsberg so beautifully, mournfully sought to exist among flowers.
 With a heart full of pleasure and sorrow, he finds the delight: